What is irritable bowel syndrome?

 How is IBS treated?

-Treatment can vary based on your symptoms, your lifestyle, and your needs.
-Your NYGA, gastroenterologist may recommend some lifestyle changes first.
-These can include eating a healthier diet, giving up cigarettes, and eliminating other unhealthy habits.
+We individualize IBS treatment based on your symptoms, lifestyle, and needs.
+Your doctor may start by recommending lifestyle changes such as eating a healthier diet, or giving up cigarettes.